 The Award provides both recognition for excellence in playwriting, as well as offering finalists a rigorous script development program.
 It is open to playwrights with an unproduced play they believe will speak to Queensland audiences today.

-Writers and performance makers from all backgrounds and lived experience are encouraged to be enter plays into the Queensland Premier’s Drama Award.
-If you have any particular queries in this regard, please contact us.
+Writers and performance makers from all backgrounds and lived experiences are encouraged to enter the Queensland Premier’s Drama Award.

 This award is open to all Australian citizens and permanent residents residing in Australia, who have written a play that has never been professionally produced.
 Playwrights of all ages, emerging or established, are encouraged to enter.

 Please review the Conditions of Entry for further eligibility requirements before you submit your script.

 A panel of industry professionals reviews the anonymous entries, leading to a shortlist.
 The shortlisted artists meet the award judges to discuss their plays.
 Three finalists are selected to receive paid development with directors, actors and dramaturgs.
 The development period culminates in a public reading.
 Following this, a single winner is chosen to receive a full professional production in Queensland Theatre’s next season.

 Please visit our FAQs for further details regarding the process.

 Sep | Entries close, 3 Sep

 Nov | Entrants notified of their status, shortlisted artists interviewed by judges